Knitting Abbreviations And Terms (US and UK)

 What Is The Difference Between US and UK Knitting Terms?

-Once you start to learn how to read knitting patterns and practice knitting techniques you will become more and more used to the shortened abbreviations.
+Once you start to learn how to read knitting patterns (how to read knitting patterns for beginners) and practice knitting techniques you will become more and more used to the shortened abbreviations.

 If you see an abbreviation that you don’t understand, you can check the reference guide below (see the free downloadable PDF of the most common abbreviations at the bottom of this page).